-OCRmyPDF will warn if your list of page numbers contains duplicates or overlap pages.
+OCRmyPDF will warn if your list of page numbers contains duplicates or overlapping pages.
 OCRmyPDF does not currently account for document page numbers, such as an introduction section of a book that uses Roman numerals.
 It simply counts the number of virtual pieces of paper since the start.
+If your list of pages is out of numerical order, OCRmyPDF will sort it for you.